tigergraph/ecosys/k8s/docs/08-release-notes/operator-1.5.0.md

 - Base image upgraded to Ubuntu 22.04 for TigerGraph K8s Docker image.
 - Retry mechanism for gadmin start --local in PostStart script.
 - Predelete action skipped when an image pull fails.
+- Improve the stability of the readiness check by checking the service status using the command gadmin status --local

 ## Bug Fixes

 - SSH configuration update (UsePAM=no) to allow setting allowPrivilegeEscalation=false for SecurityContext.
+- Fix the unavailability of the docker `image gcr.io/kubebuilder/kube-rbac-proxy` that the TigerGraph Operator depends on